mduft/rex/client/README.md

 To register the binfmt-misc handler with linux:

-`echo ":REXexe:M::MZ::/path/to/binfmt-misc.sh:" > /proc/sys/fs/binfmt_misc/register`
-`echo ":REXcmd:E::cmd::/path/to/binfmt-misc.sh:" > /proc/sys/fs/binfmt_misc/register`
-`echo ":REXbat:E::bat::/path/to/binfmt-misc.sh:" > /proc/sys/fs/binfmt_misc/register`
+ `sudo ./register.sh`

-Be aware that the extension for .cmd and .bat are case sensitive!
-So you might need more.
+Be aware that the extension for .cmd and .bat are case sensitive! register.sh only registers the lower case variant.
+If you need more, you might need additional lines in register.sh, you can add them by just copying an existing one

 Sharing a filesystem
 ====================